1992–93 Chicago Blackhawks season

 The 1992–93 Chicago Blackhawks season was the 67th season of operation of the Chicago Blackhawks in the National Hockey League (NHL).

 Off-season

-After reaching the 1992 Stanley Cup Finals, the Blackhawks did not stand pat and again made several moves.
+After reaching the 1992 Stanley Cup Final, the Blackhawks did not stand pat and again made several moves.
 The most significant move was arguably head coach Mike Keenan replacing himself in the position with his hand-picked successor, Darryl Sutter.
-The other significant off-season move was trading future Hockey Hall of Fame goaltender Dominik Hasek to the Buffalo Sabres in exchange for Stephane Beauregard, who never ultimately played for the Blackhawks, and a fourth-round draft pick in 1993 with which Chicago selected future player Eric Daze.
+The other significant off-season move was trading future Hockey Hall of Fame goaltender Dominik Hasek to the Buffalo Sabres in exchange for Stephane Beauregard, who ultimately never played for the Blackhawks, and a fourth-round draft pick in 1993 with which Chicago selected future player Eric Daze.

 Regular season

 On November 6, general manager Mike Keenan was fired and replaced by Bob Pulford.

 Over the regular season, the Blackhawks led the NHL in most shutouts for (9), fewest goals against (230) and fewest even-strength goals against (139).
 They also had the most power-play opportunities (510).
 Goaltender Ed Belfour led all goaltenders in games (71), shutouts (7) and minutes played (4,106).